 Let’s discuss social anxiety when talking on the phone.
 This is a thing — it does exist — and you may have it, which makes this business of leaving voicemail messages even more difficult.
 It’s okay!
 With a little practice, it can be overcome.

 - Call yourself!
 This way, no one can hear except you.
 First, make your script, and then give yourself a call.
 See how you sound.
 Hate it?
 Try again.
 And again. keep practicing until you feel like you sound good.

 - Call a friend.
 Yes, this is a version of a phone-a-friend.
 Ask for constructive feedback.
 Be ready to practice any rough spots.

 Sometimes, you won’t get a call back.
 Don’t take it personally.
 People are busy and get inundated with emails, texts, and calls.
 If you need to speak with this person, here is an actionable example for a second call:

 “Hello!
 This is Amy Jones calling, again.
 I’m sorry to bother you and I know you must be very busy.
 I still need to speak with you about your order number XXX.
 I can be reached between 8:00 a.m. and 5:00 p.m. at (000) 000-0000.
-I look forward to hearing from you.”
+I’m eager to hear from you.”

 If you are able, sometimes you can follow up with an email.
 That may be your customer’s preferred method of communication.

 Unfortunately, your sample script will not work for every situation.
 We have given you the bones, but it’s up to you to make sure you have pertinent information at the ready.